For Students

 Tip 5: Join the major club in your field and adjacent fields, such as the Biochem Club, Mech Engineering Club, and Premed Club.
 Peers in these clubs often are involved in research and can suggest paths for you to pursue.

 Tip 6: Make contact with the undergraduate research programs that overlap with your area of interest.
-Networks of faculty mentors work with these programs, and the directors may able to point you towards a good fit.
+Networks of faculty mentors work with these programs, and the directors may able to point you toward a good fit.

 Tip 7: Find out your course-based options.
 Does your department offer a course-based research experience, such as the Biology CURE courses 309 and 311?
 These provide a great foundation in research skills.
 Does your major culminate in a capstone project?
 Might you pursue the Honors capstone project?
 Check out independent study or directed-research options in your major--before approaching a faculty member about supervising one, brainstorm what you would want to ask/accomplish in a semester's time and write this down in a paragraph to share.